Gravity

 Fail again

 Nearly four months since my last post!
 Ooof.
 This isn’t a very good blog, is it?
 Loads has happened, but I’ve been too busy to talk about it — my usual morass of college marking was swamped by the millstone of an Ofsted inspection, and for weeks all I’ve done is stare at assessment forms.
 Around all of that, I’ve performed some new stories at Spotlight in Lancaster, had work accepted by Jellyfish Review, National Flash Fiction Day and Ghostland Zine, was longlisted for a NFFD contest and am currently shortlisted for a Liars League competition on the theme of Heads & Tails.
 I’ve written lots of new flash stories and nearly finished what might be another collection, maybe, probably, perhaps.
-I also read my version of the Hobyahs at Verbalise in Kendal, which went like this:
+I also read my version of the Hobyahs at Verbalise in Kendal.
+I love telling that story, and I need a haircut.

 Away from writing, Mon and I are now actively collecting the 214 Wainwrights, having climbed Helvellyn, Nethermost Pike, Dollywaggon Pike, Coniston Old Man, Illgill Head, Whin Rigg, Castle Crag and Helm Crag since my last post.
 It’s fascinating trying to decode old Wainwright’s spidery notes.
 He was barking.
 I quite enjoy the uphill climbs, and I absolutely love the sense of being atop the hills — the way the ranges link into plateaus, and it feels as though you’re walking on the roof of the world.
 Downhills are not so much fun, but there’s usually a beer somewhere at the bottom, so all is well.
 A Wainwright looks like this: